NIW vs EB-1 Green Card | Similarities & Differences

 Who Would Benefit from an NIW?

-This makes the NIW ideal for self-employed entrepreneurs as well as doctors with their own practice.
-Anyone who does not have an employer to sponsor them but can prove that their work would benefit the national interest would benefit from the NIW.
+This makes the NIW ideal for anyone who does not have an employer to sponsor them but can prove that their work would benefit the national interest.
+This is an excellent opportunity for self-employed entrepreneurs as well as doctors with their own practice.

 NIW Requirements